mcohen01/node-quickbooks/README.md

 <a name="findBills" />
 #### findBills(criteria, callback)

-Finds all Bills in Quickbooks, optionally matching the specified criteria
+Finds all Bills in QuickBooks, optionally matching the specified criteria

 __Arguments__